ronaldbosma/blog/content/blog/build-and-release-hugo-blog-site-using-azure-pipelines.md

 There are also two extension we'll need to install from the Marketplace.
 These will be installed at the Organization level in Azure DevOps.
 So be sure you have the proper permissions.

+_Both extension use PowerShell.
+So if you're unable to install these extension.
+Have a look at the PowerShell scripts in their GitHub repository.
+You might find what you need._

 #### 1.1 Install the Hugo extension

 We're going to use the Hugo extension to generate our Hugo site.
 You can find it [here](https://marketplace.visualstudio.com/items?itemName=giuliovdev.hugo-extension) in the Marketplace.
 You'll have to sign in first before you can actually install the extension.